 Majestic Meteora is the most beautiful part of Greece.
 An awe-inspiring UNESCO Heritage Site area, filled with incredible rock formations and centuries old monasteries.
-Check out some stunning landscape and Meteora monastery photos, and discover how easy it is to explore this unique Greek treasure.
+Check out some stunning landscape and monasteries in these Meteora photos, and discover how easy it is to explore this unique Greek treasure.

 Majestic Meteora – Monasteries and Landscapes

 There is something magical and unreal about Meteora.
 Visitors can't help but to be impressed and even slightly humbled by the spectacle all around them.Weirdly unique rock formations force their way out of the ground.
 Monasteries sit perched on top of improbable peaks, and the feeling at sunset is out of this world.
 In my opinion, Meteora is one of the best places to visit in Greece.

 Although I had visited Meteora once before, I was recently invited by Meteora Thrones to visit Meteora along with other friends from Travel Bloggers Greece.

 During our weekend trip, we would get to experience three tours.
 The Meteora photos for this article were taken during the morning tour.
 It goes without saying that all views are my own – You should know by now I don't BS people!